+Revised 11/2024

 www.skywave-radio.org

 5 The Active Sun

 Other than the solar cycle itself, all of the phenomena that affect HF communications occur in the Sun's atmosphere.
 This is particularly true during solar maximum.
 These phenomena include

 - Sunspots,

 - Faculae,

 - Plages,

 - Prominences,

 - Filaments,

+- Coronal Loops,

 - Solar Flares,

 - Coronal Mass Ejections (CMEs),

 - Coronal Holes, and

 - Radio Noise.

 5.1 Sunspots and Sunspot Groups Sunspots, as we know, are black irregularly shaped blemishes on the Sun's surface.
 A number of sunspots are shown in Figure 1.
 Sunspots appear, increase in number, and then gradually disappear over the 11 year solar cycle.
-A solar cycle is arbitrarily defined to begin at solar minimum when few if any sunspots are present.
+A solar cycle begins at solar minimum when few if any sunspots are present and the Sun's magnetic field is a "quiet" north - south bipolar field illustrated in Figure 2a.
 Increasing numbers of sunspots appear at a fairly rapid rate as the cycle progresses.
 The solar cycle reaches a maximum in roughly 3 to 6 years when a relatively large number of sunspots are visible.
 The sunspots then slowly disappear over the next 5 to 8 years reaching a minimum again at the end of the cycle.

-Figure 1 Sunspot groups (credit: NASA Goddard Space Flight Center) A sunspot develops at a point where the Sun's magnetic field erupts through the photosphere (the Sun's visible surface) as shown in Figure 2.
+Figure 1 Sunspot groups (credit: NASA Goddard Space Flight Center)

+Figure 2 Magnetic field lines become wrapped and twisted around the Sun as the solar cycle progresses (credit: NASA's Cosmos - ase.tufts.edu) A sunspot develops at a point where the Sun's magnetic field erupts through the photosphere (the Sun's visible surface) as shown in Figure 2c and Figure 3.
 A second sunspot occurs were the magnetic field plunges back into the photosphere.
 Notice that sunspots have magnetic polarities created by the magnetic field's direction of flow.
 The field flows out of a magnetically north (N) sunspot and into a south (S) magnetic spot.
 North and south are often represented as "+" and "-" respectively.